inducer/pyopencl/doc/subst.rst

 .. |comparable| replace:: Instances of this class are hashable, and two
     instances of this class may be compared using *"=="* and *"!="*.
     (Hashability was added in version 2011.2.)
+Two objects are considered the same if the underlying OpenCL object is the same, as established by C pointer equality.

 .. |buf-iface| replace:: must implement the Python buffer interface.
     (e.g. by being an :class:`numpy.ndarray`)